Designer drugs are manufactured to mimic the effects of illegal drugs, while being chemically different enough to avoid being classified as illicit.

 Many people abuse synthetic drugs.
 These “designer drugs” are sold legally and are marked as home goods like glass cleaner.
 While many of these drugs seem to be safer options than street drugs, they are often more dangerous and addictive.

 What are Designer Drugs?

-In most cases, designer drugs are created for one of two reasons.
-The first is to slightly alter the effect that a pre-existing drug has on the brain.
-The second is to bypass regulations that outlaw an illicit substance by slightly altering its chemical structure without changing its effect.
-These legal designer drugs are frequently sold as cheaper, easier-to-obtain substitutes for similar illegal substances.
+In most cases, these drugs are created for two uses.
+The first is for the side effects they have on the brain.
+The second is to avoid laws that ban illicit drugs by changing its type without changing its effect.
+These drugs are often sold as cheap options for similar drugs.

 Effects of Designer Drugs

 There are many designer drugs.
 Because there are so many types, their effects can vary.
 The effects are similar to the drug they are copying.
 For example, K2, which is like marijuana, has effects like marijuana.